What are the requirements for study abroad?

 No, students may study abroad as sophomores or first-semester seniors, provided that they meet the usual requirements.

-Can I study on a program that is not on the list of approved programs?
+Can I study on a program that is not on the list?

-We will consider petitions for programs not on our list only in exceptional circumstances, such as if you have a compelling reason to study in a country that is not represented on the list, or a highly specialized major that cannot readily be accommodated.
-If you have difficulty identifying a suitable program from the list, consult with Joanne Picard or Donna Van Handle, who can help you do so.
-Note early petition deadlines: December 5, 2014, for programs beginning in fall 2015, and March 31, 2015, for programs beginning in spring 2016.
+We will consider petitions for programs not on our approved program list only in exceptional circumstances, such as if you have a compelling reason to study in a country that is not represented on the list, or a highly specialized major that cannot readily be accommodated.
+If you have difficulty identifying a suitable program from the list, consult with Joanne Picard or Donna Van Handle.
+Note early petition deadlines: typically early December for programs beginning in the fall, and late March for programs beginning in the spring.

 There are thousands of study abroad programs, and their quality is highly variable; it is not possible for Mount Holyoke to evaluate every program.
 With the advice of faculty, we have identified a series of programs that meet our expectations for study abroad (academic and cultural) and in which we have confidence based on our own evaluation and previous students' experience.